General Information:

 Roborovskis are widely considered to be a pet that is difficult to handle, this means their cage will be their main source of entertainment, so your cage must meet the minimum requirements – or larger.

-If a tank is not an option, we also enjoy using Duna Multis, Zoozones (you must mesh the lid) or converted bin cages.
+A barless enclosure is a must for these tiny guys; glass tanks make a great option.
+If a tank is not an option, we also enjoy using Duna Multi Maxis, and Bucastate cages.
 These cages still provide enough space, and you’re able to provide a decent layer of a substrate.
-Minimum cage dimensions should be approximately L 80cm x W 50cm.
+Minimum cage dimensions should be approximately L 100cm x W 50cm.

-We use cardboard bedding for respiratory issues for our hamsters, but other great options include fitch, hemp and carefresh.
-We also advise a large bathing sand section to the care, we advise approximately 1/3 of the substrate be bathing sand.
+We also advise a large bathing sand section to the care, we advise approximately 1/3 of the substrate be bathing sand, no smaller than 45cm by 30cm.
+Rept

-Roborovskis absolutely love to run, so their exercise wheel is one of the most important toys to get right.
-Suitable wheels should be roughly 20cm in diameter with a solid floor.
-We use Trixie wheels as they’re more affordable than most pet shop wheels.
-Robos also love to utilize flying saucers.
+Roborovskis absolutely love to run, so their exercise wheel is one of the most important pieces of enrichment to get right.
+Suitable wheels should be roughly 21cm in diameter with a solid floor.
+We use Trixie wheels as they’re more affordable than most pet shop wheels and easy to clean, but wooden wheels, Nite angel, and Bucastate wheels are also an excellent choice.

-You can use a variety of toys for your robo, including tubes, houses, hides, chew toys, dig boxes, sand baths, flower pots, and more.
+You can provide a variety of clutter for your robo0 including; tubes, houses, multichamber hides, chew toys, dig boxes, branches, cork tunnels and more.

 Temperatures should be roughly 18°C-26°C and humidity around 40%.